tinganho/balanced-storage/README.md

 }
 ```

 So, in order to have a balance, we must know that whatever was passed on our add method.
 Would be passed in our sub method.
+In that way we will know for sure that whatever was added will eventually get deleted.
 Lets examine our `View` once again.

 ```ts
 class View<M> {